Basic Academic and Environmental Principles

 The Round Top Family Library is providing access to the internet as a means to enhance the information and learning opportunities for the citizens and visitors of the library’s service area.
 The Library Board has established the Internet Use Policy to ensure appropriate and effective use of this resource.

 Access to the internet is available to all patrons and guests; however, this service may be restricted at any time for use not consistent with the guidelines.
 Parents of minor children must assume responsibility for their children’s use of the library’s internet service; prior to being granted access to the internet, anyone under 18 years of age, along with a parent or guardian, must sign the Internet Use Agreement.
-All users must sign the log-in chart and check out a computer prior to beginning their session.

 Users should be aware that the inappropriate use of electronic information resources can be a violation of local, state, and federal laws and can lead to prosecution.
 The user will be held responsible for his/her actions using the Internet.
 Users are expected to abide by the policies below which include generally accepted rules of network etiquette.
 Unacceptable uses of the service will result in the suspension or revocation of internet use privileges.